dantaeyoung/GrasshopperArsenal/DimensionalityReduction/README.md

 ## DimensionalityReduction

-(These tools are not hand-coded tools per se, but rather examples of GH_C_Python and numpy so that PCA can be done in Grasshopper.
+(These tools are not my coded tools per se, but rather examples of GH_C_Python and numpy so that PCA can be done in Grasshopper.
-I take zero credit for the libraries, just the wiring that makes this analysis possible.)
+I take zero credit for the libraries, just the 'wiring'/setup process that makes this possible.)

 While libraries such as [Accord](http://accord-framework.net/intro.html) exist for C#, I'm using Python because